Comparative Study of Differentially Private Data Synthesis Methods: Introduction

 The goals of this paper are two-fold.
 First, it introduces the powerful concept of DP to the statistical community and surveys the current development in DIPS.
-Second, this paper examines and compares some of the generic DIPS approaches based on the statistical and inferential utility of the respective synthesized data; both conceptually and empirically via simulation studies.
+Second, this paper examines and compares some of the general DIPS approaches based on the statistical and inferential utility of the respective synthesized data; both conceptually and empirically via simulation studies and a real-life case study.
 We aim to, through this comparative examination of different DIPS approaches, demonstrate the useful applications of DP in releasing synthetic data with guaranteed privacy and to provide some guidance on the feasibility of the DIPS methods for practical use.

 The remainder of the paper is organized as follows.
 Section \ref{sec:concept} overviews the basic concepts of DP and some common differentially private mechanisms.
 Section \ref{sec:methods} presents some currently available DIPS approaches.
-Section \ref{sec:simulation} compares and examines the utility and inferential properties of the individual-level surrogate data released from the DIPS methods introduced in Section \ref{sec:methods} via four simulation studies on different types of data.
+Section \ref{sec:simulation} compares and examines the utility and inferential properties of the individual-level surrogate data released from some of the DIPS methods introduced in Section \ref{sec:methods} via four simulation studies on different types of data.
+Section \ref{sec:case} compares some DIPS methods to test the practical feasibility of DIPS on real-world data.
 Concluding remarks are given in Section \ref{sec:discussion}.